nathanielw/humble-enhancer/README.md

 Data displayed by the script comes from the [CheapShark](http://www.cheapshark.com/) API.

 ## Installing
-TODO
+1. Install [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) for Firefox or [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) for Chrome.

+2. Visit the script's page on either [OpenUserJS](https://openuserjs.org/scripts/nathanielw/Humble_Enhancer) or [Greasy Fork](https://greasyfork.org/en/scripts/17343-humble-enhancer) and press the *Install* button.

+The script may work with other browsers and/or userscript systems, but it has only been tested in the latest versions of Firefox and Chrome.

 ## Building
 `npm install` to install all dependencies.

-`gulp watch` to watch for changes and build js and css automatically to `/dist/`.
+`gulp watch` to watch for changes and build js and css automatically to `/dist-dev/`.

 `gulp build:dist` to build js and css to `/dist/`, ready for distribution.